 The Company has effective procedures in place to monitor and deal with conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.

-In compliance with the QCA Code, details on the number of meetings of the Board (and any committees) during the year, together with the attendance record of each Director will be provided in the Annual Report and Accounts for financial years ending on and after 31 July 2019.
+In compliance with the QCA Code, details on the number of meetings of the Board and its committees during the year, together with the attendance record of each Director can be found in the Company’s Annual Report.

 6 – Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-The Company Secretary will ensure that all Directors are kept abreast of changes in relevant legislation and regulations, with the assistance of the Company’s advisers where relevant.
+The Company Secretary ensures that all Directors are kept abreast of changes in relevant legislation and regulations, with the assistance of the Company’s advisers where relevant.

 The Executive Directors will be subject to the Company’s performance and development review process though which their performance against predetermined objectives will be reviewed and their personal and professional development needs considered.
 The Directors will be encouraged to raise any personal development or training needs with the Chairman.

-The Non-Executive Directors have a breadth and depth of skills and experience across many different sectors enabling them to provide the necessary guidance, oversight and advice for the Board to operate effectively.
+The Board is satisfied that the Non-Executive Directors have a breadth and depth of skills and experience across many different sectors enabling them to provide the necessary guidance, oversight and advice for the Board to operate effectively.

-The Company believes that the balance of skills in the Board as a whole will reflect a very broad range of personal, commercial and professional skills, providing the ability to deliver the Company’s strategy for the benefit of shareholders over the medium and long-term.
-The Board will not be dominated by any person or group of people.
+The Company believes that the balance of skills in the Board as a whole reflects a very broad range of personal, commercial and professional skills, providing the ability to deliver the Company’s strategy for the benefit of shareholders over the medium and long-term.
+The Board is not dominated by any person or group of people.
 The Non-Executive Directors will meet without the presence of the Executive Directors during the year, and will also maintain ongoing communications with Executives between formal Board meetings.

 In order to keep Director skill-sets up to date, the Board uses third parties to advise the Directors of their responsibilities including receiving advice from the Company’s external lawyers.
-The Board proposes to introduce a facility for Directors to receive training on relevant developments on a more regular basis.
-The Board reviews the appropriateness and opportunity for continuing professional development in order to keep each Director’s skillset up-to-date.
+All Directors have been given AIM Rules and Directors Responsibilities training.
+The Board proposes to introduce a facility for Directors to receive training on relevant developments on a more regular basis, and reviews the appropriateness and opportunity for continuing professional development in order to keep each Director’s skillset up-to-date.
 In addition to their general Board responsibilities, Non-Executive Directors are encouraged to be involved in specific workshops or meetings, in line with their individual areas of expertise.
-The Board shall review annually the appropriateness and opportunity for continuing professional development, whether formal or informal.
+The Board reviews annually the appropriateness and opportunity for continuing professional development, whether formal or informal.

 The Board has an ongoing commitment, as the Company develops and grows, to: